exercism/racket/docs/INSTALLATION.md

 brew update
 brew install minimal-racket
 ```
-The `minimal-racket` package will probably wor for solving the problems, but it does not include the graphical interface IDE, DrRacket.
+The `minimal-racket` package will probably work for solving the problems, but it does not include the graphical interface IDE, DrRacket.
 If you want that, you have to install the full racket distribution from cask:

 ```
 brew tap caskroom/cask
 brew install racket
 ```

-### Note on using the official installer on OS X
+### macOS official installer
-Note that on OS X, the official installer puts the files under `/Applications`, and as a result the `racket` and `raco` executables are not accessible on command-line terminals.
+Note that on macOS, the official installer puts the files under `/Applications`, and as a result the `racket` and `raco` executables are not accessible on command-line terminals.
 You have to add the `bin` subdirectory below the Racket installation location (e.g., `/Applications/Racket v6.8/bin` for version 6.8) to the `$PATH`.

 ## Linux